oomphinc/oomph-grey-matter/mixins/fluid-type.md

 #### THREE: Set the Responsive Sizes
 Then, in `sass/base/typography.scss` we declare sizes again, but this time output just the media-query portion of the Fluid-Units concept with the `fluid-type-sizes` mixin.

-A `` boolean flag is set to `true` by default, but if we set it to `false`, we get the entire output including the mobile sizes:
+A boolean flag is set to `true` by default, but if we set it to `false`, we get the entire output including the mobile sizes:

-{% highlight SASS %}
+{% highlight Ruby %}
 // fluid-type-sizes($element, : true)
 p {
   @include fluid-type-sizes('base', false);